HariSekhon/Knowledge-Base/jenkins.md

 ### Reset the Jenkins admin password on Kubernetes

+Whether you lost the password or got hit by [this bug](https://github.com/jenkinsci/helm-charts/issues/1026), you can reset the password like so:
 ```shell
 kubectl exec -ti -n jenkins jenkins-0 -c jenkins -- /bin/bash
 ```